akash2061/SIH-2024/Readme.md

 ## Introduction
-The **ZEROV2** was formed to address real-world challenges as part of the **Smart India Hackathon 2024**.Our journey began with deep research into various problem statements and culminated in a robust, innovative solution that aims to make a real difference.
+The **ZEROV2** was formed to address real-world challenges as part of the **Smart India Hackathon 2024**.
+Our journey began with deep research into various problem statements and culminated in a robust, innovative solution that aims to make a real difference.

 This repository details every step of our journey, from initial brainstorming sessions to project deployment and feedback.